-The customer is one of the largest Polish oil companies, with this project focused on an offshore extraction site in the Baltic Sea.
+The client is one of the largest Polish oil companies, with this project focused on an offshore extraction site in the Baltic Sea.

-The customer sought the right partner for a complete treatment cycle for injection water pumped under high pressure in the underwater oil reserve to fully exploit its content.
+The client sought the right partner for a complete treatment cycle for injection water pumped under high pressure into the underwater oil reserve to fully exploit its content.
 The treated water was requested to be free of solid particles and oxygen down to the parts-per-billion level.

-Our team served as the one-stop shop for process and detail engineering, combining the process knowledge with the experience in managing the most challenging specifications, especially those related to offshore installation.
+Our team served as the one-stop shop for process and detail engineering, combining process knowledge with experience in managing the most challenging specifications, especially those related to offshore installation.

 We provided a modular solution for this project, designed to fit into a very tight space and meet strict weight limitations.
 It consisted of a fully integrated in-house fabrication, from the vacuum degassing tower to the completely prefabricated skids.

 The overall injection water treatment plant is arranged in three stages:

 - Coarse and fine solids are separated on a set of media filters.

 - Water is degassed using our proprietary ZeroGas Vacuum Deaeration technology to eliminate the oxygen.
 Oxygen can cause corrosion of metal equipment and, even worse, could nurture the growth of Sulphate Reducing Bacteria (SRB) within the oil, generating a corrosive and acidic media, spoiling its quality.